paazmaya/image-flatify/README.md

 ## Version history

+* `v0.7.0` (2016-09-11)
+  - Option to prefix resulting filename #9
 * `v0.6.2` (2016-08-09)
   - Move code coverage from `instanbul` to `nyc`
   - Test also in Windows, at [AppVeyor](https://ci.appveyor.com/project/paazmaya/image-flatify)
   - Testing command line interface
 * `v0.6.1` (2016-05-13)
   - Must be relative to the given directory
 * `v0.6.0` (2016-05-13)